 Arc’teryx’s Norvan Insulated above is our top pick for active use, but those looking for a step up in warmth and durability should consider Black Diamond’s First Light Hybrid.
 Like the Norvan, this vest is purpose-built to keep you comfortable during high-output pursuits: The outer shell is stretchy and allows for decent airflow, you get a nylon/merino wool panel at the back for airflow and temperature regulation, and the highly breathable PrimaLoft Gold Active insulation at the core adds warmth where you need it most.
 The net result is class-leading performance for heart-pumping activities in the cold, whether you're ski touring, cross-country skiing, or snowshoeing.

 We do have a few issues with the First Light Hybrid.
-The first two are weight and price: At 8 ounces and $195, the BD is relatively heavy and expensive for a synthetic vest that isn’t all that warm, especially compared to down options.
+The first two are weight and price: At 8 ounces and $195, it's relatively heavy and expensive for a synthetic vest that isn’t all that warm, especially compared to down options.
 This leads up to our next point: The 60-gram PrimaLoft insulation does a decent job if you’re moving but won’t keep you cozy when standing still or in cold weather.
 Finally, the vest doesn’t block the wind all that well, especially at the back.
-These downsides hurt the First Light’s appeal for casual use; on the other hand, they're the primary ingredients that lead to it being one of our favorite vests for serious activity.
+These downsides hurt the First Light’s appeal for casual use, but they're the primary ingredients that lead to it being one of our favorite vests for serious activity.

 See the Men's BD First Light Hybrid Vest